BowangLan/BowangLan/README.md

 ## Hi, I'm Bowang Lan 👋

 I'm a software engineer and an astronomy student at the University of Washington.
-I love building web applications, exploring data, and learning new technologies.
+I love building aesthetic and impactful web applications, exploring data, and learning new technologies.
 I'm also passionate about astronomy and astrophysics, and I enjoy working on research projects related to these fields.

 ### 🌱 What I'm learning